chadjones839/CreativeCommand/README.md

 # Creative Command

 Creative Command is built for the advertising professional that's constantly on the the move, juggling numerous daily responsibilities.
 The development of an ad campaign can take a few days to a few weeks, and can change multiple hands (from sales, production, traffic, etc).
 This platform is a lite CRM with a heavy focus on tracking campaigns in each stage of their process.
-In it's very esssence, it keeps all hand

 The tech stack for this project includes SQL, C#, and .NET on the backend and JavaScript/React on the front.
 Firebase was used for password authentication.